The Australian newspaper says illegal downloads are the reason music sales fell to their lowest point in 23 years. It is no longer online.

 Illegal downloading harder, riskier

 That was when Napster and other services were at the peak of their popularity.
-Surviving p2p networks are now filled with spam and music industry-generated dummy files designed to make downloading difficult.
+Surviving p2p networks are now filled with spam.
+They have music industry-generated dummy files designed to make downloading difficult.

-I want to concentrate on one important aspect: the music industry was the architect of its own decline.
+This aside: the music industry was the architect of its own decline.

 New wave music, creative boom

-That burst of creativity gave birth to acts as diverse as The Clash, The Jam, Talking Heads, The Smiths and the Ramones.
+That burst of creativity gave us acts as diverse as The Clash, The Jam, Talking Heads, The Smiths and the Ramones.

 Squeezing out innovation

-As a result of these moves there are now fewer signed artists and less room for commercial mavericks to flourish.
-The remaining acts are more predictable and controllable – great for large corporations reporting to shareholders, not so good for nurturing new talent.
+As a result, there are fewer signed artists.
+There is less room for commercial mavericks to flourish.
+The remaining acts are more predictable and controllable.
+That’s great for large corporations reporting to shareholders, not so good for nurturing new talent.